How cancer can affect your sex life

 When should I see my GP?

 Finding a change in your breast can be frightening.
 But it's important to remember that the majority of breast changes reported to GPs aren't serious.
 That said, it's important that any areas of concern aren't dismissed and you visit your doctor for advice, reassurance or further testing.
+Breast cancer testing may consist of a mammogram, ultrasound, biopsy, or genetic testing.

 "Most changes are not cancer," explains Cooper.
 "However, whilst it’s important not to panic, it's also important to ensure that any breast changes are investigated."